baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 Me: “Ok, these evaporative cooling packs will prevent it from overheating, even if I have no access to electricity to cool ice packs.”

+These steps don't eliminate all risk -- that's impossible -- but by being as prepared as possible I was able to cope a lot better with some situations I encountered while I was away from home.

 Whatever your loved ones' concerns are, listen to them!
 Your parents have probably heard of more atrocities in the world than you have, just by nature of being alive longer.
 Take their concerns seriously -- they are real possibilities.
 Take action to mitigate the risks, and then show them how you are taking responsibility for your safety.

+Also... it helped to be determined (or "stubborn", as my brother likes to describe me) and continue to pursue my goals methodically.
+Over time, my parents warmed up to the idea, especially as they saw the steps I was taking to make it happen independently.
+They were certainly still worried about me, but I really appreciate that they trusted me and allowed this experience of my dreams.

 ### Other tips ###

-Here’s a list of documents, logistical tasks, and other tips you may need to prepare for your experience:
+Here’s a list of documents, logistical tasks, and other tips you may find helpful to prepare for your adventure:

 * **Passport** (valid for at least 6 months after your planned return date)

 * **Visa** for the country you’re visiting (tourist/student/volunteering/working visa, depending on what you’ll be doing).
 START THIS APPLICATION EARLY!!!
-Give yourself at least a month more than you expect you’ll need in case of contingency like processing delays and complications.
+It took me two months longer than advertised because of processing delays and complications.
 You might need the following for your visa application:

   - Letter of support/invitation from the organization you intend to volunteer for, stating the address you’ll be staying at, what you will be doing, and any accommodations or compensation they will provide for you